Where Did You Purchase Your Tent?

 Like other items, my cart changed three times because what I had just didn’t work as desired.

 My first cart was a convertible hand cart, purchased locally from a large hardware store.
 In one position, the cart was a dolly.
 Sliding the handles converted it into a push cart.
-Larger wheels were at the base of the dolly, two smaller wheels at the top (which became the other two wheels of the extended cart).
+Larger wheels were at the base of the dolly, two smaller wheels at the top (which became the back two wheels of the extended cart).
 This worked in my test drive around our house on the concrete driveway.
 It failed miserably (my opinion) when transporting across grass.
+It didn't last past two shows!

 The second cart was a lawn cart/wagon.
-Four nicely sized air-filled tires with a decent size base.
+This cart had four nicely sized air-filled tires with a decent size base.
 It actually worked very well until I purchased the Pro Panels.
-Because of their size, the Pro Panels required something different.
+Because of their size, unfortunately, I needed once again, something different.

 Ordered directly from Pro Panel, I obtained their “Haul It” cart.
 This works great for the ProPanels and all other items.
 The tires, though solid rubber, are large enough to push easily over grassy fields.
 I use an exterior hitch carrier on the car to transport the cart to shows.